Stephen Welsh: Motherwell (loan)

+Swansea City

+Despite Welsh having a year left on his Celtic contract, it was terminated early as a gesture of goodwill for his long service to the club. signing a two-year contract with the option of a further year.

 International career

 Welsh has represented Scotland at under-17, under-19 and under-21 levels.
 He captained the under-21 side on numerous occasions.
 On 10 June 2022, he played his final game for the under-21s against Denmark in a 1–1 UEFA European Under-21 Championship qualifying draw where he faced Celtic teammate Matt O'Riley.

+On 15 September 2026, Welsh received his first ever call up to the senior team when he was named in new Scotland manager Sebastien Pocognoli's first squad for the 2026–27 UEFA Nations League.
+He credited his loan spell with Motherwell for his inclusion in the national side.

+He made his debut on 26 September against Slovenia in Ljubljana.
+He was praised for his performance in the 0–0 draw.